-SANDAG held two public workshops – on October 8, 2013 and October 22, 2013 at Veterans Elementary School in Otay Ranch – to solicit the community’s feedback on design options for the South Bay BRT project’s approved single-lane transit guideway between Magdalena Avenue and State Route 125.
+SANDAG held two public workshops on October 8, 2013 and October 22, 2013 at Veterans Elementary School in Otay Ranch to solicit community feedback on design options for the South Bay BRT project’s approved single-lane transit guideway between Magdalena Avenue and State Route 125.

 Based on the feedback received at the public workshops and other input received, SANDAG selected a guideway supported by columns as the preferred design option.

-In addition, participants were asked to weigh-in on additional design elements for the guideway such as privacy screening, pedestrian access, landscaping, and lighting.
+Workshop participants also were asked to weigh-in on additional design elements for the guideway such as privacy screening, pedestrian access, landscaping, and lighting.

 Construction on the guideway is scheduled to begin in early 2015, with service starting in 2016.
 View project timeline.